-At the school level:
+At the School Level

-A. Ask the school’s Parent Coordinator or administrative office for a

-Office/Division of Family and Community Engagement at (212) 374-4118.
+A. Ask the school’s Parent Coordinator or administrative office for a Division of Family and Community Engagement Intake Form.

 You may also ask the Parent Coordinator to contact the central office on your behalf.

 C. If you believe that your complaint is of a particularly sensitive nature, you may submit the Division of Family and Community Engagement Intake Form directly to the District Family Advocate(DFA) or Borough Family Advocate (BFA) (for high schools) in the appropriate district office.
 The DFA or BFA will let you know if he or she will handle the complaint directly or whether it will be handled at the school level.

 D. If your complaint does not involve a child being excluded from a school and does not involve sensitive circumstances, the school’s Parent Coordinator will schedule a meeting with you to discuss your concerns as soon as he she has received your complaint.

-The Parent Coordinator will then identify the appropriate school staff members to address your issue and will coordinate the appropriate follow-up
+The Parent Coordinator will then identify the appropriate school staff members to address your issue and will coordinate the appropriate follow-up steps.

-At the District or Borough Level:
+At the Borough or District Level

 Once your complaint has been received, the DFA or BFA, on behalf of the community or high school superintendent, as appropriate, will contact you to discuss the issue and any steps you and/or school staff have taken to address it.
 The DFA or BFA will then work with you to resolve the matter.
 This may involve contacting officials at the school, district, or borough level.